The Ledge

 MAN

 What would compel a muse to become an artist?
 When she has played the muse so well that she steps into the artist's place and her eye becomes his in their mystical union, there a window appears.
 Then there is no path of return.
 She cannot go back to being a muse without forgetting, and she cannot fully forget.
 She is left in a middle ground, the dark, diminishing night before devotion.
 She is not yet an artist just because she has seen through the window.
 In truth there is no choice here, either, but only the delaying of duty.
 Because one cannot go back and to move forward is a struggle; many perish in the flames of the middle and that's all their struggle comes to.
 But as a kind of compensation for the high chance of failure her thrashings in this place can be her brightest moments, bright precisely because they reach toward the future promise.
 To become the artist, she must desist being the muse.
-She must give up the charmed life and take on the intentional one, the life that only happens if one winds it up constantly and resists all the noise, and summons the strength to label her beloved as noise.
+She must give up the charmed life and take on the intentional one, the life that only happens if one winds it up constantly and resists all the noise, and summons the strength to call her beloved noise.
 I can only delay and delay, until death.

 MAN